quantumsheep/doka/README.md

 By default, `os` and `arch` variables are set depending on the current system.

 ## `!IF` preprocessor
 `!IF` preprocessor is used to conditionally include or not instructions.
-Right know you can use it to compare variables and values between them.
+Right now you can use it to compare variables and values between them.

 ```dockerfile
 !IF $my_var == "value1"